renpy/renpy/sphinx/source/quickstart.rst

 Transitions
 -----------

-In the code above, pictures pop in and out instantaneously.
+In the script above, pictures pop in and out instantaneously.
 Since changing location or having a character enter or leave a scene is important, Ren'Py supports transitions that allow effects to be applied when what is being shown changes.